By Nadia Damouni and Soyoung Kim

 Strategic parties including Alibaba, Microsoft and Google have also taken part in the still-developing discussions surrounding Yahoo, according to these sources.

-Even as it reviews options, Yahoo made a small acquisition on Tuesday when it agreed to buy Interclick Inc
+Even as it reviews options, Yahoo made a small acquisition on Tuesday when it agreed to buy Interclick Inc <ICLK.O> for $270 million in a bid to revive its ailing online advertising business.

 (Editing by Steve Orlofsky)